 Brunswick Co.
 Sheriff’s Office looking for missing teenager

 BRUNSWICK COUNTY, N.C.
-(WECT) - The Brunswick County Sheriff’s Office announced just before 11 p.m. on Monday, Sept.
-11, that it is looking for 17-year-old Amanda Grace Foster.
+(WECT) - The Brunswick County Sheriff’s Office announced on Wednesday, Sept.
+13, that it is looking for 15-year-old Amaia Damatta.

-According to the sheriff’s office, Foster was last seen in Sandy Creek at around 4:30 p.m.
-Monday travelling on foot in the direction of Joe Baldwin Drive.
+According to the announcement, Damatta was last seen in the area of Mt.
+Misery Road in Leland on Tuesday, Sept.
+12, at around 10 p.m.

-“Last seen wearing black pants, light pink spaghetti style undershirt, black bra, black and white plaid jacket, and tan boots,” the release states.
+Police describe Damatta as being 5′4″ tall, weighing 104 pounds and having brown eyes with brown hair that has a red stripe in the front.

 Copyright 2023 WECT.
 All rights reserved.